Coat of arms of Guatemala

 The current coat of arms of Guatemala was adopted after the 1871 Liberal Revolution by a decree of president Miguel García Granados.
 It consists of multiple symbols representing liberty and sovereignty on a bleu celeste shield.
-According to government specifications, the coat of arms should be depicted without the shield only when on the flag, but the version lacking the shield (→national emblem) is often used counter to these regulations.
+According to government specifications, the coat of arms should be depicted without the shield only when on the flag, but the version lacking the shield is often used counter to these regulations.

 History

 In 1871, for the 50th anniversary of Guatemala gaining independence, president Miguel García Granados asked the mint to produce a design to commemorate the event.
-The Swiss engraver Juan Bautista Frener designed the shield, and Granados decided to adopt it as the national coat of arms, abandoning the previous coat of arms which had conservative symbolism.
+The Swiss engraver Johann-Baptist Frener possibly designed the shield, and Granados decided to adopt it as the national coat of arms, abandoning the previous coat of arms which had conservative symbolism.
 In Executive Decree No. 33 of 18 November, the coat of arms was described:

 The arms of the republic will be: a shield with two rifles and two swords crossed with a wreath of laurel on a field of light blue.
 The middle will harbor a scroll of parchment with the words "Liberty 15 of September of 1821" in gold and in the upper part a Quetzal as the symbol of national independence and autonomy.

 The flag and coat of arms were further regulated in detail in a 12 September 1968 decree by the government of president Julio César Méndez Montenegro, specifying the elements, colors, and the specific shade of blue on the shield.

+In 1997, new legislation corrected the spelling on the scroll from SETIEMBRE (as is mentioned in the 1968 legislation) to SEPTIEMBRE.

 Symbolism

-The elements of the coat of arms have the following symbolism:
+The elements of the coat of arms has the following symbolism: